-When most people think about healthcare they are looking at it from the retail level: a visit to their doctor or nurse on an intensely personal matter, and bills later to be settled or straightened out with a faceless insurance company.
+When most people think about healthcare they are looking at it from the retail level: a visit to their doctor or nurse on an intensely personal matter, and bills later to be settled or straightened out with a faceless insurance company.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

 What they don’t see is the massive organizations on the other end of those interactions.
-Insurers, medical practices, and major healthcare organizations together comprise almost 18 percent of Gross Domestic Product in the United States… the single largest industry in the country.
+Insurers, medical practices, and major healthcare organizations together comprise almost 18 percent of the Gross Domestic Product in the United States as of 2019 according to the Centers for Medicare and Medicaid Services.

 This is big business, and it requires expert management.
 The fact that lives are directly at stake only increases the need for highly educated managers and administrators.
 That’s the sort of education you’ll get in a master’s degree program in healthcare administration.